cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The `exporter_context` field has a maximum length that depends on the KDF itself, on the definition of `LabeledExpand`, and on the constant labels used together with them.
-See {{kdf-input-length}} for exact indications.
+See {{kdf-input-length}} for exact limits on this length.

 ~~~~~
 def Context.Export(exporter_context, L):